Graduate Studies

 - PSYC 000 Dissertation Continuation (0)

-*PSYC 675 is the only class from a master’s degree program that is considered for transfer, at three credits.
+*PSYC 675 is the only class from a master’s degree program that is considered for transfer, at three credits; does not apply to the required 117 credits.

 **The department has specific guidelines for practica.
 Most practicum work is scheduled during weekday hours and includes a didactic seminar on campus.
 Supervised practica cannot be done at your place of employment.

-***B.A. admits and M.A. admits in a field other than psychology are required to take one elective.
-M.A. admits are required to take two electives.
+***B.A. admits and M.A. admits are required to take two electives.
 Students are free to take more than the specified number of electives at the additional fee of a three-credit course.

 The minimum level of achievement (MLA) for PsyD students in any course for which there is a letter grade is a B, which equates to 3.0.
 PsyD students must carry a 3.3 minimum cumulative GPA; if the cumulative GPA drops below 3.3, the student will be placed on academic probation.
 Thus, while the minimum course expectation is B, the overall cumulative GPA for the program must be maintained at a 3.3 or higher.
 Permission to move forward on dissertation or internship requires a 3.3 GPA or higher.
 PsyD students are referred to the PsyD Handbook for additional information related to academic probation for PsyD students.